-The rest of the space had a authtentically Mexican feel, with pom poms hanging from a wire grid strung between the trees in the mango grove.
-Colors and textures were layered at every turn: Aqua vases held clusters of peach, pink, and orange flowers, while light and height was added to each table with sculpted marigold candles, a Dia de los Muertos tradition.
+The rest of the space had an authentically Mexican feel, with pom poms hanging from a wire grid strung between the trees in the mango grove.
+Colors and textures were layered at every turn: Aqua vases held clusters of peach, pink, and orange flowers, while light and height were added to each table with sculpted marigold candles, a Dia de Los Muertos tradition.
 Fresh fruit, like guavas and persimmons, completed the look.

 "We had most of our speeches during the rehearsal dinner, and they were so incredibly special," recalls the bride.
 "The celebratory mood from that night really carried over into our wedding day."